iCliniq Logo

 Hi doctor,

-I had protected sex with a sex worker and according to my knowledge condom did not break and slip.
+I had protected sex with a sex worker, and according to my knowledge, the condom did not break or slip.
 Can I contract HIV (Human Immunodeficiency Virus)?
-I took HIV combo test CMIA (Chemiluminescent Microparticle Immuno Assay) method at 28th-day and the result came negative.
-Again on the 35th day and 41st day both were negative.
+I took an HIV combo test, CMIA (Chemiluminescent Microparticle Immuno Assay) method, on the 28th day, and the result came negative.
+Again, on the 35th day and 41st day, both were negative.
 Please suggest.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!